This post is also available in: Arabic

 Al-Karama petitioned the Political Parties Committee for legal status during the Mubarak era without success.
 In 2002, the committee rejected al-Karama on the grounds that the party’s platform was not unique enough to distinguish it from existing opposition groups, and in 2004, the committee again denied the party legal status because it allegedly “espoused a radical ideology.”
 Once again, al-Karama sought legal status in 2006, but the committee denied the request for the same reasons cited in 2002.
 In August 2011, the party finally gained legal status.

 In the 2000 parliamentary elections, al-Karama leader Hamdeen Sabahi ran as an independent candidate and won a seat.
 In April 2009, al-Karama joined the Egyptian Coalition for Change, an alliance that included the Kifaya movement, the April 6 Youth Movement, al-Wasat, and individual members of the Muslim Brotherhood.
 After the uprising, al-Karama joined the Democratic Alliance for Egypt with the Muslim Brotherhood’s Freedom and Justice Party, and although the party considered leaving the alliance as did most other secular parties, it remained part of the coalition through the November 2011 parliamentary elections, winning six seats.
-Sabahi has also stated that he will run as a presidential candidate in the upcoming elections.
+Sabahi ran as a presidential candidate in the 2012 presidential elections, finishing third behind Mohamed Morsi and Ahmed Shafik.

 - Supporting a hybrid presidential-parliamentary system and expanding the powers of the prime minister